Deborah Becker, PhD, ACNP, BC, CHSE, FAAN

 - BSN, Thomas Jefferson University, 1984

 - BSG, Villanova University, 1982

-Penn Nursing’s close alignment with the University of Pennsylvania Health System and its wide variety of specialists allows clinical nurse specialist students to participate in highly-complex cases and experience a genuinely interprofessional approach to patient care.
+Penn Nursing’s close alignment with the University of Pennsylvania Health System and its wide variety of specialists allows students to participate in highly complex cases and experience a genuinely interprofessional approach to patient care.
 New methods of decision-making and procedures not yet adopted at other hospitals are available – and often, developed – at Penn, exposing students to state-of-the-science nursing and health leadership experiences.

 Opportunities to Learn and Collaborate at Penn Nursing

-As a task force volunteer for the American Association for Critical Care Nurses and a longtime member of the Society for Critical Care Medicine, Dr. Becker has increasingly focused on how high-tech simulation can enhance training for many health care providers: physicians, dentists, pharmacists, physical and occupational therapists, as well as nurses.
-A certified simulation educator and active member of the Society for Simulation in Health Care, she promotes interprofessional use of simulation to make training as realistic as possible.
+As a member of Sigma Theta Tau International, Nursing’s Honor Society and as a long- time member of the American Association for Critical Care Nurses and the Society for Critical Care Medicine, Dr. Becker has increasingly focused on how high-tech simulation can enhance training for many health care providers: physicians, dentists, pharmacists, physical and occupational therapists, as well as nurses at all levels.
+A certified healthcare simulation educator and active member of the Society for Simulation in Health Care, she promotes interprofessional use of simulation to make training as realistic as possible.

 Selected Career Highlights

 Member Visiting Committee for Review of MN Program, National University of Singapore, Alice Lee Center for Nursing Studies, Singapore.

 International Curriculum Consultant for APRN programs, Trinity College, Dublin, Ireland

 University Research Foundation Impact Seminar.
 PennDemic: An Interprofessional Infectious Disease Outbreak Simulation